 In reviewing applications, the Committee will have due regard for:

-f) Compliance with the Research Governance Framework for Health and Social Care (2005), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice, where appropriate;
+f) Compliance with the UK Policy Framework for Health and Social Care Research (2017), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice, where appropriate;

 g) Compliance with the University’s sponsorship policies for the sponsorship and/or co-sponsorship of CTIMPs and non-CTIMPS;